 The best time to do this job is when food stocks are low.

-- Remove all items from the freezer and store in coolers or in the refrigerator to keep from thawing.
+- Take out all items from the freezer and store in coolers or in the refrigerator to keep from thawing.

 - Once the appliance is at room temperature, wipe down the inside well with warm soapy water (mild dishwashing liquid is fine).
-Remove all food bits and crumbs.
-Don’t forget to do the inside of the lid as well as the seal–make sure to wipe each groove/fold in the seal well, it’s a perfect trap for gunk.
+Wipe out all food bits and crumbs.
+Don’t forget to do the inside of the lid as well as the seal–make sure to get into each groove/fold in the seal well, it’s a perfect trap for gunk.

-- After you’ve thoroughly washed it with soapy water and all food particles have been removed, do a quick rinse wipe with a solution of baking soda and warm water (about 2 TBS of baking soda per quart of warm water) or vinegar and water.
-This helps remove the soap residue as well as freshens things up.
+- After you’ve thoroughly washed it and all food particles have been removed, do a quick rinse wipe with a solution (about 2 TBS of baking soda per quart of warm water) or a mix of vinegar/water.
+This helps eliminate the residue as well as freshens things up.
 Wipe everything down inside with a cloth to dry.